JonasSaathoff/Lunar-Lander/README.md

 # Lunar Lander Optimization with IOH

+Project for Natural Computing @ Leiden Unversiteit in WS 2025/26.
 Ready-to-run LunarLander optimization suite with multiple evolution strategies and Differential Evolution variants, instrumented for IOH logging.